FrancoisChabot/easy_grpc/README.md

 All you need is a compliant C++17 compiler, and grpc itself.
 It should be possible to back-port this library to C++14 if there is enough demand for it.

+### Futures

+A lot of heavy lifting is done through a dedicated [Futures library](https://github.com/FrancoisChabot/variadic_future).
+It's powerful, fast and straightforward to use.
+Please refer to that project for the API details of these objects.

 The Dockerfile contained in this project contains an image that should have everything you need.

 ## Current State